Japan death row executions: hangings secretive, backed by public

 In 2010, then-justice minister Keiko Chiba, who opposed the death penalty, signed off on two executions and opened an execution chamber to media for the first time, hoping to stimulate debate.

-In 2016, a lawyers’ group, called for the abolition of the death penalty by 2020, citing the possibility of wrongful convictions and international trends against capital punishment.
+In 2016, a lawyers’ group called for the abolition of the death penalty by 2020, citing the possibility of wrongful convictions and international trends against capital punishment.

 Reporting by Linda Sieg and Elaine Lies; Editing by Robert Birsel